rekindle-blog/rekindle-blog.github.io/_posts/2023-10-11-six-propositions-on-church-size.md

 Not every believer desires smaller communities, of course.
 But assuming Vaters’ observations are correct, when church leaderships fixate on church growth they do so without considering the people God has already given them to oversee and pastor.
 Aiming at a bigger church is impersonal, abstract, and—very possibly—driven by a leader’s [search for recognition](https://africa.thegospelcoalition.org/article/pastor-why-do-you-want-a-big-church/).
 It imagines an ideal and faceless future, at the expense of the sheep already in the fold.

-### 4. Church growth movements are premised on the erroneous notion of cloning success; and, worse still, on the heretical belief than people grow the church.
+### 4. Church growth movements are premised on the erroneous notion of cloning success; and, worse still, on the heretical belief that people grow the church.

 With a delightful and disarming turn of phrase, I was once privileged to hear Gerald Bray field a question about the church growth movement.
 In answering, he asked us to imagine what conversations Christian leaders might have had following Peter’s Pentecost sermon.
 Bray’s purpose in mentioning that event was that it resulted in the conversion of 3000 plus people.
 It’s a visceral reminder that God grows churches, not men or methods.